arthuravianna/iot_rollups_dapp/README.md

 In Production Mode the back-end will run inside the Cartesi Machine, in Host Mode it will run on the local machine, this mode is usefull when developing an application.

-After executing the Front-End and **one** of the Back-End modes the user will be able to interact with de DApp the way described [in this section](#interacting-with-the-application).
+After executing the Front-End and **one** of the Back-End modes the user will be able to interact with de DApp [using Metamask](#interacting-using-Metamask) or [using the curl command](#interacting-using-curl).

 ## Front-End
 The DApp front-end consists of a Web server developed in NodeJS, it's objective is to insteract with Cartesis's contracts in the Blockchain (Layer-1), and for that it uses the Web3.js module.

-The server runs on port `3000` and has 3 routes:
+The server runs on port `3000` and has 4 routes:
 - `/` : Dashboard containing info about the fines to be paid.
 To retrive this information the Web Server makes queries to the graphql server running on port `4000`.
 Each page of the dashboard has data of an different epoch;
-- `/form` : A page were an user can upload a bus line schedule.
-The bus line schedule should be stored in a JSON file and should follow the same format of the files in the `demo/schedules_demo` directory;
-- `/submit` : Doesn't have a page, it's the route used to send inputs(real-time GPS data) to the Web server, the Web server will then forward this data to the Contract in the Blockchain and the Contract will forward it to the back-end.
+- `/submit` : Doesn't have a page, it's the route used to send inputs(real-time GPS data or a schedules) to the Web server, the Web server will then forward this data to the Contract in the Blockchain and the Contract will forward it to the back-end. **This route uses a default hardhat account and is ideal for tests.**
+- `/inspect` : Used to access the inspect state of the Cartesi Machine.
+In this app this feature is used to get information stored in the Database (SQLite) inside the Cartesi Machine, like the know bus lines or the route of a bus line.
+- `/query` : Used to query emitted fines information in form of Histogram or Time Series.

 ### Installing & Running
 ``` Bash